 He took a full view of his surroundings in hopes of finding something or someone to help get his bearings, but the raw vision of death stretched for miles in every direction.
 He had no clue where or when he was.

 “There’s nothing left. . .
 There isn’t even a buzzard.
 Lord, what happened here—” His battered body began to shake and caused his armor to slightly rattle.
 Tunnel vision slowly overtook the boy for what seemed like forever.
-He forced his eyes close and attempted to calm his rapidly beating heart.
+He forced his eyes closed and attempted to slow his rapidly beating heart.

 He went to take a step forward when suddenly, a strong, sharp pain jolted through his body that brought him to one knee.
 He cried out in agony and glanced down at his right side as he held the source of his pain.
 He removed his hand and revealed a hole the size of a button in his armor.
 He did his best to keep his composure as both his hand and the wound were drenched in his own blood.